limcheekin/fluwix/showcase_view/SHOWCASE_YOUR_WIDGETS.md

 4. Update the `FantasticWidgetWidget` class with your showcase code in the `lib/fantastic_widget_screen.dart` file.

 5. Update the `README.md` file in the module directory to describe the showcase.
 Then, add a `LICENSE` file for licensing information of the showcase.
     - __README.md__: Support standard Markdown syntax only, inline HTML not supported, please see [flutter_markdown](https://pub.dev/packages/flutter_markdown) package for more information.
-Image URL must be an absolute URL, for example https://github.com/limcheekin/flutter-widgets-explorer/raw/showcase_view/showcase_view/images/screenshots.gif.
+All URLs must be an absolute URL, for example https://github.com/limcheekin/flutter-widgets-explorer/raw/showcase_view/showcase_view/images/screenshots.gif.
     - __LICENSE__: must be a plain text file.

 6. In the module directory, run `flutter analyze`, then fix all reported coding issues.